 For navigation purposes, the base is equipped with a SICK S300 laser range finder.
-It provides distance measurements of up to 30m in an angular field-of-view of 270°.
-The standard deviation of a measurement is approx 8mm.
-Two ultrasonic distance sensors cover the blind spot in the back of the robot.
+It provides distance measurements of up to 30m in an angular field-of-view of 270° .
+The systematic error of a measurement is \pm 20mm and the standard deviation of a measurement is approx 8mm.
+The sensor weighs 1.2 kg.
+Two ultrasonic distance sensors cover the blind spot to the back of the robot.